bronfman/incubator-cordova-docs/docs/en/edge/guide/getting-started/blackberry/index.md

 Getting Started with Blackberry!
 ============================

 Cordova for BlackBerry makes use of the [BlackBerry WebWorks framework](https://bdsc.webapps.blackberry.com/html5).
 BlackBerry WebWorks tooling is available for Windows or Mac environments.

-WebWorks applications can ONLY be deployed to BlackBerry devices running OS 5.0 and higher or the BlackBerry PlayBook operating system.
+WebWorks applications can ONLY be deployed to the following BlackBerry platforms:

+* BlackBerry OS 5.0 and higher
+* BlackBerry PlayBook
+* BlackBerry 10 (QNX)

 1. Requirements
 ---------------